 - Wipe down probe with Isopropyl alcohol wipes and allow to dry

-- Store probe in clip seal bag and wipe down again prior to test
+- Store probe in clip seal bag or probe container and wipe down again prior to test

 Guidance and Justification: